 A creepy old yellow gas mask and a folded metal crane welcome visitors to Kusanoie (Grass Roots House), a private facility engaged to convey the fact of war happened in Kochi and the preciousness of peace.
 These objects have the meaning of misery of War and Peace respectively.
 People are seeing the boundary world between war and peace in a small room.

-Kusanoie, typical Japanese house which is in the center of the city, plays a crucial role in the Kochi regarding peace education.
+Kusanoie, unremarkable Japanese house in the center of the city, plays a crucial role in the Kochi regarding peace education.

 “We wanted citizens to be able to visit and see anytime they wanted,” said Mr. Okamura.

-Then in 1989, Kusanoie was established by Mr. Shigeo Nishimori who passes away in 2004.
-After his death, Mr. Okamura took over his position and took charge in the top of Kusanoie.
+Then in 1989, Kusanoie was established by Mr. Shigeo Nishimori who passed away in 2004.
+After his death, Mr. Okamura took over his position and took charge as the top of Kusanoie.

 “It is hard for us to keep them look good because of the financial problem, but instead, visitors can take them in their hand and see carefully,” he said confidentially.
 “That is our strong point.”